isomerpages/sportsg-sportcares/media/stories/_posts/2019-01-30-post-Unsung Heroes Lauded at SportCares Awards 2019.md

 President Halimah said: “Using athletics, basketball, football, outdoor adventure, rugby, sailing, swimming and tennis as key channels for social development through sport, SportCares today mentors close to 1,000 children and youths.
 They have, in turn, collectively contributed more than 20,000 hours of volunteerism in the community.

 “It is timely for us to acknowledge and recognise the contributions of individuals and organisations who have supported SportCares in their initiatives.”

-This article first appeared on [myactivesg.com](https://www.myactivesg.com/read/2019/1/unsung-heroes-lauded-at-sportcares-awards-2019) on 20 January 2019.